Counseling for Teens

 A note on session rates: I set my prices based on business and living expenses, my level of training and experience, and an ability to offer extra-discounted or pro-bono services to those who need it.
 When you pay my full rate for a session, you are not only supporting my small business, but you are also helping someone else receive services who otherwise would not be able to get them.

 I do not currently bill insurance companies directly.
 I can provide documentation that you may submit to your insurance company for reimbursement for out-of-network services.
 I accept cash, check, major credit cards, and HSA/FSA cards.

 I do not want money to be a barrier to getting the support you need and want.
 I offer a limited number of discounted fees to clients who are experiencing financial difficulty, and are dedicated to the counseling process and interested in ongoing work together.
-If this sounds like you, please inquire. (*Please note, I currently have a waiting list for sliding scale appointments.)
+If this sounds like you, please inquire. (*Please note, I currently have a waiting list for discounted and pro-bono appointments.)